abhi18av/LJMU_Masters_Dissertation/README.md

 src
 ==============================

-This repository contains the code for my masters dissertation.
+This repository contains the code for my masters dissertation based on application of ML for DRP using WGS data on MTB genomes.

 Project Organization